-Once you’ve ironed out the nitty-gritty details of your B2B content marketing strategy, it’s time to start creating stellar content.
+Once you’ve ironed out the nitty-gritty details of your B2B strategy, it’s time to start creating stellar content.
 That’s the entire point of this plan, right?
 All good B2B copywriting starts with a research phase.

 - Things that your competitors are doing and the way with which they are doing it.

 - What existing content have you already created that could be built upon and improved?